Swraj Paul, Baron Paul: International relations

-UK politics
+British politics

-Lord Paul has donated £500,000 to the Labour Party, being the largest donor to Gordon Brown's leadership campaign and offering in 2007 to give "as much as [he] can afford" in the case of an early election.
-He is also close to the former UK Prime Minister's wife, Sarah Brown, for whom he shows paternal concern Lord Paul was chairman and trustee of Theirworld and chairman Theirworld Projects Ltd (formerly PiggyBankKids) from 2002 to 2015; the charity was founded by Sarah Brown.
+Lord Paul donated £500,000 to the Labour Party, being the largest donor to Gordon Brown's leadership campaign and offering in 2007 to give "as much as [he] can afford" in the case of an early election.
+He was also close to the former UK Prime Minister's wife, Sarah Brown, for whom he showed paternal concern.
+Lord Paul was chairman and trustee of Theirworld and chairman Theirworld Projects Ltd (formerly PiggyBankKids) from 2002 to 2015; the charity was founded by Sarah Brown.

 He was the first person of Indian origin to hold the post of deputy speaker of the House of Lords, one of twelve people in that post.
 He was sworn of the Privy Council on 15 October 2009.

 Lord Paul was involved with the London Olympics from its inception; he was a member of the board responsible for the 2005 submission of the bid for the 2012 Summer Olympics.
 He travelled to Singapore as part of the bidding team that successfully persuaded the International Olympic Committee to award the games to London for 2012.
 He chaired the Olympic Delivery Committee, part of the London Development Agency, with the job of obtaining the land on which to build the new venues, and delivering the land on time and on budget.
 (See Legacy of the 2012 Summer Olympics.)